metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `max_upgradable` (Number) MaxUpgradable allows the number of pods affected by an upgrade at any one time to be increased.
-By default a rolling upgrade will upgrade one pod at a time.
-This field allows that limit to be removed.
-This field must be greater than zero.
-The smallest of 'maxUpgradable' and 'maxUpgradablePercent' takes precedence if both are defined.
+- `max_upgradable` (Number) MaxUpgradable allows the number of pods affected by an upgrade at anyone time to be increased.
+By default a rolling upgrade willupgrade one pod at a time.
+This field allows that limit to be removed.This field must be greater than zero.The smallest of 'maxUpgradable' and 'maxUpgradablePercent' takes precedence ifboth are defined.
-- `max_upgradable_percent` (String) MaxUpgradablePercent allows the number of pods affected by an upgrade at any one time to be increased.
-By default a rolling upgrade will upgrade one pod at a time.
-This field allows that limit to be removed.
-This field must be an integer percentage, e.g. '10%', in the range 1% to 100%.
-Percentages are relative to the total cluster size, and rounded down to the nearest whole number, with a minimum of 1.
-For example, a 10 pod cluster, and 25% allowed to upgrade, would yield 2.5 pods per iteration, rounded down to 2.
-The smallest of 'maxUpgradable' and 'maxUpgradablePercent' takes precedence if both are defined.
+- `max_upgradable_percent` (String) MaxUpgradablePercent allows the number of pods affected by an upgrade at anyone time to be increased.
+By default a rolling upgrade willupgrade one pod at a time.
+This field allows that limit to be removed.This field must be an integer percentage, e.g. '10%', in the range 1% to 100%.Percentages are relative to the total cluster size, and rounded down tothe nearest whole number, with a minimum of 1.
+For example, a 10 podcluster, and 25% allowed to upgrade, would yield 2.5 pods per iteration,rounded down to 2.The smallest of 'maxUpgradable' and 'maxUpgradablePercent' takes precedence ifboth are defined.

 <a id="nestedatt--spec--security_context"></a>